boanlab/nephio-setup/1_prerequsites.md

 ## 1.1 Prepare Servers

-The test environment contains 4 servers:
+The Nephio+Free5gc environment consists of 4 servers:

-> Official Nephio GCP utilizes a single server with 8 vCPU and 8GB of RAM. \
+> Official GCP setup uses Kind to install and configure Nephio and Free5gc on a single server (8 vCPU and 8GB of RAM). \
-> However, we need more resources to properly set up Nephio and Free5gc directly on servers.
+> However, as we want to set up Nephio and Free5gc directly on servers, we need more resources.

 > **NOTE:** You need to configure the following IP addresses depending on your environment.